 Snowboarding is a great workout and burns 485 calories per hour.
 Like other winter sports—or sports in general—the proper equipment will help you ride safely, with confidence.
 Explore more on Grays on Trays.
 In their words, snowboarding “is a sport that’s too fun to leave to the kids.”

-Get motivated: Cold weather exercise has benefits you don’t get when it’s warm.
+Get motivated: Cold weather exercise has added benefits

 The American Heart Association points out some of the distinct advantages of outdoor exercise in cold weather.

-- There’s no heat and humidity to contend with so you might actually exercise longer.
+- With no heat and humidity to contend with, you might actually exercise longer.

 - You’ll get some exposure to sunlight—easy to miss when buried under a blanket inside.
 Light can improve your mood and help you get some vitamin D.